logangoins/logangoins.github.io/_posts/2024-9-30-dotnet-AD.md

 ds.Filter = "(&(&(servicePrincipalName=*)(!samAccountName=krbtgt))(!useraccountcontrol:1.2.840.113556.1.4.803:=2)(samAccountType=805306368))";
 ```

-Next we define a `SearchResultCollection` variable, `results`, to hold our search results from the enumeration procedures and set it equal to the return value of the `DirectorySearcher` object's `FindAll()` method.
-Which preforms the enumeration and returns us all the results.
+Next we define a `SearchResultCollection` variable to hold our search results from the enumeration procedures and set it equal to the return value of the `DirectorySearcher` object's `FindAll()` method, this method preforms the enumeration and returns us all the results.
 The MSDN's description of the `FindAll()` method in the `DirectorySearcher` class as: "Executes the search and returns a collection of the entries that are found."

 ```cs
 SearchResultCollection results = ds.FindAll();